-The registration fee is $15.00 per adult for activities May 17 -19.
-Adults attending only the educational program on May 19 may register at the door for $5.00.
-Birders under 17 participate for free when accompanied by a paying adult.
+The registration fee is $25.00 per adult for activities May 14 -16.
+Adults attending only the educational program on May 16 may register at the door for $5.00.
+Birders under age 17 participate for free when accompanied by a paying adult.
+Guided walks and tour prices are listed on the registration page.
+(Eventbrite link?)

 Event Registration by credit card is at our Eventbrite link